The Best WordPress Analytics in 2026 Isn't a Plugin

 Why every "best analytics plugin" list is biased

-Search Google for "best WordPress analytics plugin" and the top result is almost certainly from WPBeginner.
-WPBeginner recommends MonsterInsights as the number one analytics plugin.
+Search Google for "best WordPress analytics plugin" and the top result is almost certainly WPBeginner.
+WPBeginner ranks MonsterInsights number one.
 WPBeginner and Awesome Motive share the same founder, Syed Balkhi.
 Awesome Motive owns MonsterInsights.

-This is not a coincidence.
-It is a business model.
+That's not a coincidence.
+It's a business model.

 Awesome Motive controls over 30 WordPress brands with a combined 25 million active installs.
 The portfolio includes MonsterInsights, WPForms, All in One SEO, OptinMonster, Duplicator, WPCode, SeedProd, and WP Mail SMTP.
-WPBeginner, the largest WordPress tutorial site, is also run by Balkhi.
+WPBeginner, the largest WordPress tutorial site, is run by Balkhi too.

-The pattern is systematic.
+The pattern repeats.
 Search "best WordPress form plugin" and WPBeginner recommends WPForms.
 Search "best WordPress SEO plugin" and WPBeginner recommends All in One SEO.
 Search "best WordPress popup plugin" and WPBeginner recommends OptinMonster.
-In virtually every "best plugin" category where Awesome Motive has a product, that product takes the number one spot.
+In nearly every "best plugin" category where Awesome Motive has a product, that product takes the number one spot.

-The disclosure exists on a separate page.
+The disclosure exists, on a separate page.
 It mentions affiliate marketing and links to Awesome Motive's site.
-But in the actual recommendation articles, the ownership connection is not prominently stated.
-A casual reader searching for an honest recommendation has no idea the reviewer and the product are run by the same person.
+The recommendation articles themselves don't say it plainly.
+So a reader hunting for an honest pick has no idea the reviewer and the product are the same person.

-IsItWP, the OptinMonster blog, the WPForms blog, and the MonsterInsights blog all follow the same playbook.
-Multiple search results for a single query can all be Awesome Motive properties, all recommending Awesome Motive products.
-As WPJohnny wrote: Awesome Motive has become "the WordPress equivalent of Google, a giant conglomerate gobbling up any and all competition."
+IsItWP, the OptinMonster blog, the WPForms blog, the MonsterInsights blog: same playbook.
+Search one query and every result on page one can be an Awesome Motive property recommending an Awesome Motive product.
+As WPJohnny wrote, Awesome Motive has become "the WordPress equivalent of Google, a giant conglomerate gobbling up any and all competition."

-This article is not published by Awesome Motive.
+I'm not Awesome Motive.
 I have no affiliation with WPBeginner.
-I do run an analytics product, and I will be upfront about that throughout.
-But the argument I am making, that the best WordPress analytics is not a plugin, does not depend on which product you choose.
-It depends on what plugins actually do to your site.
+I do run an analytics product, and I'll be upfront about that the whole way down.
+But the case I'm making, that the best WordPress analytics isn't a plugin, doesn't hinge on which product you pick.
+It hinges on what a plugin does to your site.

 What the most popular analytics plugin installs on your site

 MonsterInsights has 3 million active installs.
-When you activate it, a setup wizard walks you through five steps.
-Step five, titled "Which website features would you like to enable?", presents a set of toggles.
+You activate it and a setup wizard walks you through five steps.
+Step five asks "Which website features would you like to enable?" and shows you a set of toggles.
 Those toggles are pre-checked by default.
-If you click "Save and Continue" without unchecking them, MonsterInsights installs four additional plugins:
+Click "Save and Continue" without unchecking them and MonsterInsights installs four more plugins:

 - OptinMonster (popups and lead generation)